Air Force Aid Society (AFAS)

 Emergency Financial Needs

-Standard Assistance is available to Airmen and Guardians along with their eligible Family members to meet immediate needs in an emergency.
+Standard Assistance is available to service members, along with their eligible family members, to meet immediate needs in an emergency.
 AFAS provides interest-free loans and grants based on the individual situation for needs such as:

 • Basic Living Expenses